Ayurvedic Nutrition

 The Concept of Agni

-2. Sip warm water throughout the day
+2. Sip warm water through the day.

 Getting Started

-1. Identify your doshaTake the free quiz if you haven't already
+1. Find your dosha.
+Take the free quiz if you haven't.

-2. Add one balancing food per meal for your type
+2. Add one balancing food per meal for your type.

 Frequently Asked Questions